HaniehBaktash/CoffeeConnect_HCI84/Developer's documentation.md

 ## Future Work

+- To add more data to the application, the CSV file needs to be updated with new coffee entries and their attributes.
+The application will dynamically adjust to the new data upon each execution, allowing users to view additional coffee options seamlessly.
 - Using more sophisticated matching algorithms to find users with similar, but not identical, coffee preferences.
 - Transition to a web application for a more user-friendly interface.
 - Add the ability for users to connect with their matches directly through the application.